thec3uk/prayer-room/README.md

 # Tim Creamer Prayer Room

-## todo

-- sort meetings by date = needs to be in JS

 ## future ideas

+- Allow customisation/delegation of who can be host of the Zoom call
-- limit the amount that can be clicked?
+- limit the amount that prayer/praise can be clicked?
 - marking a prayer as answered? - replace forms with airtable?

 - OAuth with ChurchSuite